 Head sommelier Chris Dunaway helps to oversee the private tastings, tours and day-to-day dealings in this unstuffiest of cellars.
 The 29-year-old doesn’t necessarily fit the mold of what’s expected in the category, either: Dunaway is a Henderson, Kentucky, native who learned about grapes from his grandparents.

-This year, The Little Nell’s team — Carlton McCoy, the resort’s wine director and master sommelier, leads a group that includes Dunaway and two other sommeliers, Erik Elliott and Jesse Libby — is a finalist for the James Beard Award for Outstanding Wine Program (it also was named a finalist in 2014 and 2016).
-Dunaway will join McCoy for the ceremony in Chicago on May 7.
-Win or lose, The Little Nell will leave with its head held high knowing that it has a budding star in Dunaway, a sommelier who likes rap, Riesling and exploring the Rockies.
+This year, The Little Nell’s team — Carlton McCoy, the resort’s wine director and master sommelier, leads a group that includes Dunaway and two other sommeliers, Erik Elliott and Jesse Libby — was a finalist for the James Beard Award for Outstanding Wine Program (it also was named a finalist in 2014 and 2016).
+Even without carrying the top prize home at the May 7 ceremony, though, The Little Nell left with its head held high knowing that it had a budding star in Dunaway, a sommelier who likes rap, Riesling and exploring the Rockies.

 Where in your journey from Western Kentucky to Aspen did you fall in love with wine?

 It became ingrained in my DNA at an early age.
 My grandparents had a garden when I was growing up, and they grew grapevines and produced a small amount of table wine.
 Wine was always a fleeting interest as a child, growing up and seeing that.